 The driving force of opera is in small opera companies with independent producers.
 Indie Opera is the place to go to for news about where opera is headed, in companies that are creating new operas and who are presenting the classics in new ways for wider audiences.

-Noah Lethbridge and Peter Szep team up to create a podcast focused on the heart and soul of opera production, in the trenches where new work is created and the future opera is being openly debated.
-Please become a regular listener and if you have projects that we need to know about email us at: email@example.com
+Noah Lethbridge and Peter Szep teamed up to create the podcast in 2011 focused on the heart and soul of opera production, in the trenches where new work is created and the future opera is being openly debated.
+Please become a regular listener and if you have projects that we need to know about email us at: firstname.lastname@example.org

 Noah Lethbridge — Co-Host